LukeGrahamLandry/franca/docs/annotations.md

 This should probably be removed.
 It just felt cute before i had an optimiser at all (to avoid a load/store through a pointer cast).
 But now the sane option is just to write out the body and hope it disappears anyway.

+### avoid_shim

+This is for functions where you have to lie about parameter types like objc_msgSend.
+TODO: explain why

 ### align

 This applies to struct fields.
 The argument is an integer (number of bytes).